ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## Design goals of ss3sim

 We designed `ss3sim` to be reproducible, flexible, and rapid.
+*Reproducible*: `ss3sim` simulations are produced using `R` code, plain-text control files, and SS3 model configurations.
-*Reproducible*: `ss3sim` allows for the simulation testing structure to be documented in `R` code and plain-text control files.
+`ss3sim` also allows for random seeds to be set when generating observation and process error.
-It also allows for random seeds to be set when generating observation and process error, making simulations repeatable across computers and operating systems (Windows, OS X, and Linux).
+In combination these features make simulations repeatable across computers and operating systems (Windows, OS X, and Linux).
-*Flexible*: `ss3sim` inherits the flexibility of SS3 and can therefore implement many available stock-assessment configurations by either modifying existing SS3 model configurations (Text S1) or by modifying built-in generic life-history model configurations.
+*Flexible*: `ss3sim` inherits the flexibility of SS3 and can therefore implement many available stock-assessment configurations by either modifying existing SS3 model configurations or by modifying built-in generic life-history model configurations (Text S1).
-Furthermore, `ss3sim` summarizes the simulation output into plain-text comma-separated-value (`.csv`) files allowing the output to be easily processed in nearly any statistical software, including `R`.
+Furthermore, `ss3sim` summarizes the simulation output into plain-text comma-separated-value (`.csv`) files allowing the output to be processed in `R` (or other statistical software) across operating systems.
 Finally, the `ss3sim` code is written under an open-source MIT license and can be freely modified.
 *Rapid*: `ss3sim` relies on SS3,
-which uses AD Model Builder as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012].
+which uses AD Model Builder as a backend optimization platform --- the most rapid and robust non-linear optimization software available for complex, highly-parameterized stock assessment models [@fournier2012].
-`ss3sim` also facilitates the deployment of simulations across multiple computers or computer cores, thereby accelerating computation.
+`ss3sim` also facilitates the deployment of simulations across multiple computers or computer cores (i.e. parallelization), thereby accelerating computation.
-Perhaps most importantly, `ss3sim` can substantially reduce the time needed to develop a large-scale simulation-testing experiment, allowing users to focus on the research questions themselves.
+By using a vetted model like SS3 and framework `ss3sim`, the time to develop, test, and verify a large-scale simulation can be reduced substantially, shifting focus to the research questions themselves.

 ## The general structure of an ss3sim simulation